 Mary Ann Baynton

-Program Director, Great-West Life Centre for Mental Health in the Workplace
+Program Director, Workplace Strategies for Mental Health

 Manager, Justice Services and Consumer Initiatives, Canadian Mental Health Association

 National Manager, Mindful Employer Canada

 Director, Opening Minds, Mental Health Commission of Canada

 Managing Director at Hale Health and Safety Solutions Ltd.

 Founder, President, CAST Canada

 Security Manager, WSIB